SurajTC/FYP-Covid19-Detection-from-Chest-Xray/README.md

 ```
 python app.py
 ```
-Then follow the instructions on the console to run the webapp.
+Further follow the instructions on the console to use the webapp.

 ## Attribution